turingtechPK/front-end-test-beginner/README.md

 # Frontend Hiring Test - HTML,CSS,Framework (Beginner)

 This test is a part of our hiring process at TuringTech for the Frontend Engineer position.
 It should take you between 4 to 6 hours, depending on your experience, to implement the minimal version.
-You can do this test in plain HTML and CSS.
+You can do this test in plain HTML and CSS, however it is highly recommend to use a frontend framework/library like React/Vue.

 This test is for students who're applying for internship or fresh graduates without prior web development experience.

 ## Performance Criteria

 - Matching of your task with the design.
-- Project structure and files.
+- Project and file structure.
 - Components/Elements created for different UI blocks (Header, Sidebar, etc)
 - Reusable components/elements created for similar UI blocks.
 - Time is taken to deliver the task.